One of the most critical value multipliers that a product manager can bring to the table is the ability to empathize with their engineers.

-She also needs to know what the company’s vision and strategy is, and how our roadmap and functionality fits in.
+They also need to know what the company’s vision and strategy are and how our roadmap and functionality fit in.

-As soon as she has a clear understanding of the vision and the strategy, a highly competent engineer will understand how to optimize her decisions accordingly, and how to work with others to ensure that they also align their decisions to hers.
+As soon as they have a clear understanding of the vision and the strategy, a highly competent engineer will understand how to optimize their decisions accordingly and how to work with others to ensure that everyone's decisions align to successfully complete a job.

-Furthermore, she’ll feel empowered as part of a deeper, more meaningful mission, which enables her to push through times of uncertainty or frustration.
+Furthermore, they’ll feel empowered as part of a deeper, more meaningful mission, which enables them to push through times of uncertainty or frustration.

-After all of the above, a highly competent engineer also needs to know whether her proposed approach is solving the problem.
+After all of the above, a highly competent engineer also needs to know whether their proposed approach is solving the problem.

 It’s my job to bring the user’s context and the user’s story to life.
 After all, all solutions come with tradeoffs, and all solutions create pain in other ways.

-A highly competent engineer expects her product manager counterpart to clearly lay out the downstream impact of the proposed solution, across multiple systems and workflows and features.
+A highly competent engineer expects their product manager counterpart to clearly lay out the downstream impact of the proposed solution, across multiple systems, workflows, and features.

-A highly competent engineer also understands that she needs deep time to focus.
-Therefore, she will expect me to set expectations for upcoming work, so that she can plan for it accordingly.
+A highly competent engineer also understands that they need deep time to focus.
+Therefore, they will expect me to set expectations for upcoming work so that they can plan for it accordingly.

-She will expect her product manager counterpart to lay out clear principles for how we’ll prioritize work as a team, and to have clear reasoning for why we’re making the tradeoffs that we’re making.
+They will expect their product manager counterpart to lay out clear principles for how they prioritize work as a unit and team, and to have clear reasoning for why we’re making the tradeoffs that we’re making.

-A highly competent engineer expects her product manager counterpart to communicate feasible timelines to customers, to business counterparts, and to engineering teams.
+A highly competent engineer expects their product manager counterpart to communicate feasible timelines to customers, business counterparts, and engineering teams.

-Finally, a highly competent engineer expects that I will empower her to make decisions independently, and that I will arm her with context so that she isn’t blocked on me.
+Finally, a highly competent engineer expects that I will empower them to make independent decisions and that I will arm them with context so that they aren't constantly relying on me.

-If I fail to bring her enough context upfront, I’ll wind up slowing down her ability to work.
+If I fail to bring them enough context upfront, I’ll wind up slowing down their ability to work.

-Even worse, if I bring the incorrect context or if I communicate the wrong context, she will naturally build something that doesn’t meet the true needs of the customer and the business.
+Even worse, if I bring the incorrect context or if I communicate the wrong context, they will naturally build something that doesn’t meet the true needs of the customer and the business.

-So, it’s absolutely crucial that I bring her accurate context as soon as I possibly can, that I admit areas where I have insufficient context, and that I seek out the missing context ASAP to feed it back into her decisions.
+So, it’s absolutely crucial that I bring them accurate context as soon as I possibly can, that I admit areas where I have insufficient context, and that I seek out the missing context ASAP to feed it back into their decisions.